Metairie Primary Class

-The Pre-K/K class has a very welcoming and spacious outlay that makes for a conducive environment to choose work.
+The Primary community has a very welcoming and spacious outlay that makes for a conducive environment to choose work.
 With an abundance of windows luminating the class and allowing natural sunlight to flow through, the sounds of nature are in full throttle.
-Children in the Pre-K/K class are in a prepared learning environment designed to meet their individual needs and to assure them the opportunity to reach their full potential.
-The shelves in the Pre-K/Kindergarten class are lined with works that are progressive, moving from simple to complex and concrete to abstract.
+Children in the Primary community are in a prepared learning environment designed to meet their individual needs and to assure them the opportunity to reach their full potential.
+The shelves in the Primary class are lined with works that are progressive, moving from simple to complex and concrete to abstract.
 All is designed around the developmental needs as well as the interests of the individual child, based on the observations of the Montessori teacher, trained to identify those needs as they occur.
 Math, Language, Sensorial, Practical Life, Science, Geography, and The Arts are all part of the three-year program.